prashanthpai/asyncsqs/README.md

 buffered client which batches send message and delete message requests to **optimise AWS costs**.

-Messages can be scheduled to be sent or deleted.
-Requests will be dispatched when either
+Messages can be scheduled to be sent and deleted.
+Requests will be dispatched when

-* batch becomes full
+* either batch becomes full
 * or waiting period exhausts (if configured)

 ...**whichever occurs earlier**.